Sanorey/Sanorey/README.md

-- 👋 Hi, I’m @ExeosJs
+- 👋 Hi, I’m Sanorey !
-- 👀 I’m interested in Developpement
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning System Administration

 <!---
 ExeosJs/ExeosJs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.